Let's Get to It: Commercial performance and aftermath

 Let's Get to It is among Minogue's least successful albums to date.
 It debuted and peaked at number 15 on the UK Albums Chart after initially being released, becoming her first studio album to not reach the top 10.
 In January 1992, the album re-entered at number 68 for one week.
 When "Give Me Just a Little More Time" reached its peak at number two on the UK Singles Chart, Let's Get to It returned to the UK Albums Chart at number 50.
 The album lasted for a total of 12 weeks on the chart, the shortest run by a Minogue studio album at the time.
 In her native Australia, it peaked at number 13 and spent only five weeks on the chart.
 Nevertheless, Let's Get to It was certified gold by Australian Recording Industry Association (ARIA) for selling 35,000 copies in the country in March 1992.
 Let's Get to It peaked at number 37 on the Oricon Albums Chart, becoming Minogue's third consecutive top 40 entry in Japan.
 It remained on the chart for three weeks, and has sold 25,350 copies as of 2006.
 On the European Top 100 Albums, a chart compiled by Music & Media, it peaked at number 59 on the week of 9 November 1991.

 The lack of public interest in Let's Get to It was discussed, which pointed towards the "SexKylie" image and the change in musical direction.
 "The public saw [Minogue] dressed as a prostitute, and they wouldn't accept it," said Waterman.
 Minogue was disappointed with the album, feeling that SAW had reverted to formulaic tunes and by the time Let's Get to It came, "the magic [had] gone and the record sank quickly".
 Besides from work commitments, she spent much of 1992 being away from the public.
 By the end of 1992, PWL did not renew the contract with Minogue, who felt the singer "was [not] moving in a direction that was going to be successful", according to PWL co-owner David Howells.
-Following her release after four years, Minogue stated that she felt stifled by SAW, saying in an interview with Q in 1994: "I was very much a puppet in the beginning.
+Following her release from the label, Minogue stated that she felt stifled by SAW, saying in an interview with Q in 1994: "I was very much a puppet in the beginning.
 I was blinkered by my record company.
 I was unable to look left or right".
 Minogue's final release under PWL was Greatest Hits (1992).
 In a 2015 interview, Waterman said that he already knew Let's Get to It was Minogue's final studio album with SAW during the making of it, saying Minogue "was overshadowing us and killing our creativity... we should have actually sold that album before we made it."